A Semi-Orthogonal Decomposition Theorem for Weighted Blowups: Preliminaries

 Let $S$ be an algebraic stack and let $\cal{A} = \bigoplus_{d\in \Z} \cal{A}_d$ be a $\Z$-graded quasi-coherent sheaf of $\O_S$-algebras (note that we are allowing nonzero components in negative degrees).
 The grading is equivalent to a $\Gm$-action on $\Spec_{\O_S} \cal{A}$ over $S$, by declaring $\Gm$ acts with weight $d$ on $\cal{A}_d$.
 Write

 and

 \begin{definition} We define $\Pproj_{\O_S}(\cal{A})$ to be the algebraic stack \end{definition} Given that we are not requiring $\cal{A}_{-} = 0$, the choice to remove only the vanishing of $\cal{A}_+$ may seem a bit arbitrary.
-The reason we have opted for this is that we would like to describe blowups as the $\Pproj$ of an extended Rees algebra; see Proposition \ref{prop-blowup-extended-rees} below.
+The reason we have opted for this is that we would like to describe blowups as the $\Pproj$ of an extended Rees algebra, which has negative components.

 Just as with usual $\Proj$, one can define the line bundles $\O(r)$ corresponding to the shifted modules $\cal{A}(r)$.